-a) Requiring the conflicted individual to withdraw from the meeting for that part of the discussion if the conflict could be seen as detrimental to the Committee's decision-making arrangements. b) Allowing the conflicted individual to participate in the discussion, but not the decision-making process. c) Allowing full participation in discussion and the decision- making process, as the potential conflict is not perceived to be material or detrimental to the Committee's decision- making arrangements and where there is a clear benefit to the conflicted individual being included in both. d) Excluding the conflicted individual and securing technical or local expertise from an alternative, unconflicted source.
-11. Reporting responsibilities and review of committee effectiveness The Committee will provide assurance to the Board that it is effectively discharging its delegated responsibilities, as set out in these terms of reference, by: a) Providing an assurance report to the Board following each of the Committee's meetings; summarising the items discussed, decisions made and any specific areas of concern that warrant immediate Board attention. b) Providing an annual report to the Board, summarising how the Committee has discharged its duties across the year, key achievements and any identified areas of required committee development.
+- Requiring the conflicted individual to withdraw from the meeting for that part of the discussion if the conflict could be seen as detrimental to the Committee's decision-making arrangements. - b) Allowing the conflicted individual to participate in the discussion, but not the decision-making process.

+c) Allowing full participation in discussion and the decision- making process, as the potential conflict is not perceived to be material or detrimental to the Committee's decision- making arrangements and where there is a clear benefit to the conflicted individual being included in both. d) Excluding the conflicted individual and securing technical or local expertise from an alternative, unconflicted source.
+11. Reporting responsibilities and review of The Committee will provide assurance to the Board that it is effectively discharging its delegated responsibilities, as set out in these terms of reference, by: committee effectiveness a) Providing an assurance report to the Board following each of the Committee's meetings; summarising the items discussed, decisions made and any specific areas of concern that warrant immediate Board attention. b) Providing an annual report to the Board, summarising how the Committee has discharged its duties across the year, key achievements and any identified areas of required committee development.
 This report will be informed by the Committee's annual review of its effectiveness.
 Any items of specific concern, or which require Board approval, will be the subject of a separate report.
 12. Review of terms of reference These terms of reference will be formally reviewed on an annual basis but may be amended at any time to adapt to any national guidance as and when issued.
 Any proposed amendments to the terms of reference will be submitted to the Board for approval.

-Issue Date: Status: Version: Review Date:

-1 July 2022 APPROVED 1.2 31 March 2024
+Issue Date: Status: Version: Review Date: 1 October 2024 Approved 1.4 31 March 2025

-Updated 22 November 2022

-Updated 1 April 2023